cerner/smart-on-fhir-tutorial/source/index.html.md

 # Project Setup

 First, you'll want to fork this tutorial from [smart-on-fhir-tutorial](https://github.com/cerner/smart-on-fhir-tutorial) to your GitHub account.
-The branch you are going to work on in gh-pages.
+The branch you are going to work on is gh-pages.

 The `smart-on-fhir-tutorial/example-smart-app` folder contains the example SMART app which you'll be using throughout this tutorial.
 Let's take a look at some of the notable files contained within:

-**fhir-client-<version>.js**
+**fhir-client-&ltversion>.js**

 Located in the lib folder, this is a version of [fhir-client.js](https://github.com/smart-on-fhir/client-js) which is an open source library designed to assist with calling a FHIR API and handling the SMART on FHIR authorization workflow.
 This tutorial uses this library when walking you through building your first SMART app.